 - is anxious or starts breathing differently, for instance, breathes more quickly or does not breathe for short periods;

-- gets a different complexion (gets pale, bluish or greyish);
+- manifests a different complexion (pale, bluish or greyish);

-- drinks much less than usual (less than half than normal);
+- drinks much less than usual (less than half of normal);

 - gets febrile convulsion;

-- is known to have reduced resistance or has a disease that increases the risk with an infection;
+- is known to be immunocompromised or has a disease that increases the risks associated with an infection;